craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. Dragon
 	D. Worm

 6. There are many sub-factions that make up the Combine.
-Please name a faction of the Combine, their Baron, and explain what you know about the faction's ideology & operations.
+Please name a faction of the Combine, their Baron, and explain what you know about the faction's ideology & operations (2+ points).

-7. In the Deserts of Tetrimoc, the town of Kickoff is the most potent harvesting grounds for what rare and powerful material?
+7. In the Deserts of Tetrimoc, the town of Kickoff is the most potent harvesting grounds for what rare and powerful material (1 point)?

 8. Coalition City is sectioned into eight wards, each of which serves a specific purpose within the city.
-What is the name of the ninth ward, which serves as overflow from the other wards and the central pathway through the city?
+What is the name of the ninth ward, which serves as overflow from the other wards and the central pathway through the city (1 point)?

-9.
+9. The Kingdom of Prosper is an empire with a brutal history of war.
+What do the people call the first war the Kingdom waged (1 point)?

+10. Name or describe a major commodity exported by a member-faction of the Democratic Combine of Peoples (1 point)?

 ## Important People
+11.

 ## Major History